 This recipe is quite possibly the longest one I will ever post.
 But there is a reason for this.
-This sauce, when made correctly, is simply outstanding.
-It is a classic taste that just keeps you coming back for the next bite!
+This Bolognese sauce, when made correctly, is simply outstanding.
+It is a classic taste that just keeps you coming back for the next bite.
+And you guess it – it came from Italy!

 So let’s get started …